voidauth/voidauth/docs/Getting-Started.md

   db:
 ```

+> [!TIP]
+> A bind mount as shown for VoidAuth `/app/config` is recommended to enable logo and email template customization.

 > [!WARNING]
 > VoidAuth does **NOT** provide https termination itself, but it is absolutely **required**.
 This likely means you will need a reverse-proxy with https support in front of VoidAuth, as well as your other services.

 > [!WARNING]
-> The **APP_URL** environment variable **must** be set to the external url of the VoidAuth service for the OIDC Provider to work properly, ex. `APP_URL: https://auth.example.com`
+> The **APP_URL** environment variable **must** be set to the external url of the VoidAuth service for the OIDC Provider to work properly, ex. `APP_URL: https://auth.example.com`.
+Subdomain routing is **NOT** supported.

 > [!CAUTION]
 > During the first start of the app, the **initial admin username and password** will be shown in the logs.
 They will never be shown again.
-You will need to note them down and use them to create a user for yourself, which you should add to the **auth_admins** group.
+You will need to note them down and either change the username and password or create a user for yourself, which you should add to the **auth_admins** group.
 Afterwards you may delete the **auth_admin** user.

 > [!IMPORTANT]
 > Any user in the **auth_admins** group will be an administrator in VoidAuth and have access to the admin pages.
-Do not give this security group to any user you do not want to have full privileges in VoidAuth, you should make a different group for administrators of protected domains/apps.
+Do not give this security group to any user you do not want to have full privileges in VoidAuth!
+You should make a different group for administrators of protected domains/apps.

 ## Configuration
 ### Environment Variables